-Network of churches “Riječ Života” (“Word of Life”) is a religious congregation in the Republic of Croatia, that began its activity in Zagreb in 1993, and today includes 15 Christian centres and mission stations around Croatia.
+“Riječ Života” (“Word of Life”) network of churches is a religious congregation in the Republic of Croatia, that began its activity in Zagreb in 1993.
 It is a church of reformation heritage which acknowledges the Bible as the supreme authority.
-Its founder and pastor is Damir Šićko Alić.
+Its founder and apostle is Damir Šićko Alić.

-Our sermons consist of joyful and powerful praising with songs, dynamic preaching and prayer, and serving people, all of which have changed lives of many.
-No one is surprised that healings, deliverances and different miracles happen on a regular basis because these are the signs with which God accompanies honest and uncompromising preaching of His Word.
+Our services consist of joyful and powerful praise and worship, dynamic preaching and prayer, and ministering to the people, which have changed lives of many.
+No one is surprised that healings, deliverances and different miracles happen on a regular basis because these are the signs by which God accompanies honest and uncompromised preaching of His Word.

-The church is financed from members and visitors’ offerings, and recently the church has signed a contract with the government of the Republic of Croatia based on the Act on the legal position of religious organizations, through which the church was granted to conduct religious education, marry with the results of civil marriage, build religious objects and overall carry out activities in public institutions (hospitals, jails, the military, etc.).
-Moreover, church activities are partly to be financed from the state budget.
+The church is financed by members’ and visitors’ offerings and has signed a contract with the government of the Republic of Croatia, by which the church is granted to conduct religious education, get people married with the results of civil marriage, build religious buildings and carry out activities in public institutions (hospitals, jails etc.).
+By this contract “Word of Life” network of churches in Croatia receive some finances from the state budget.

-Within the local church, we have organized children and youth ministries, friendship teams and evangelism.
-God is always bringing new people who want to know God and His Word, the Bible.
-In the church, there is a strong wish to socialize and serve the Lord.
-During the war (Croatian war of Independence), we have started being active on the humanitarian field and have been this way ever since: through distributing clothes and food.
-The church is continually helping people to get rid of addictions to cigarettes, drugs, alcohol, and to continue living, delivered from any of these addictions.
+Within the local church, we have organized children and youth ministries, cell groups and evangelism.
+God is always bringing new people who want to know Him and His Word, the Bible.
+In the church, there is a strong desire to serve the Lord.
+During the Croatian War of Independence, we were active on the humanitarian field, through distributing clothes and food.
+The church is continually helping people to get rid of addictions to cigarettes, drugs, alcohol, and to continue living delivered from any of these addictions.
 We also help build healthy family relations.
 Through advice and prayer, we help people in all kinds of situations.